JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Creating Common Module

 The goal of the tutorial is to demonstrate the code re-use between Android and iOS.
-Let's start with creating the `common` project with the code we share between platforms.
+Let's start with creating the `SharedCode` project with the code we share between platforms.
-You may did the step before and created the common project with `java` or or Kotlin/JVM plugins, that time we will use the [multiplatform project](#) Kotlin plugin instead.
+You may did the step before and created the `SharedCode` project with `java` or or Kotlin/JVM plugins, that time we will use the [multiplatform project](#) Kotlin plugin instead.
 We will need to create several new files in our project.